nils-hamel/image-suite/README.md

 ## image-suite

-Each implemented tool comes with its own documentation that explains the implemented solution and gives examples of usages and results :
+Each implemented tool of the suite comes with its own documentation that explains the implemented solution and gives examples of usages and results :

 _Histogram and exposure correction_